-This morning I was on CTV Calgary talking about how to easily create a Thanksgiving Tablescape of your dreams.
+Last year at this time I was on CTV Calgary talking about how to easily create a Thanksgiving Tablescape of your dreams.
 One of my favourite things about the holiday season is decorating.
 We can spend hours preparing dishes for Thanksgiving, but what’s a beautiful meal without an equally stunning setting.
 There are so many ways to jazz up your place setting without breaking the bank or spending a ton of time and effort.
 And that’s where I’m here to help create the perfect Thanksgiving Tablescape for every budget.

-- Colour Theme – I would recommend picking 2-3 colours you’d like to focus on throughout your tablescape and use that as a base when selecting the items you will use.
+2. Colour Theme – I would recommend picking 2-3 colours you’d like to focus on throughout your tablescape and use that as a base when selecting the items you will use.
 Florals can definitely help elevate your tablescape and provide that WOW factor.
 You can easily do this depending on what kind of budget you have.
 We used timeless fall blooms and tones in all different price points.
 Having these “tones” built into your tablescape really help to create that cozy October/winter vibe that we all love so much.

-- Candles – are great because you can really play around with them as to how much you want to spend here.
+3. Candles – are great because you can really play around with them as to how much you want to spend here.
 You can go crazy and include different heights and levels or just keep it simple and use a few votives throughout your table.
 Either way you will still create that same cozy, warm feeling when your guests sit down for dinner.
 You just might have a problem getting them to leave.

-- With the amazing fall produce you can find at Real Canadian Superstore, don’t shy away from incorporating beautiful produce on the table like we’ve done here.
+4. With the amazing fall produce you can find at Real Canadian Superstore, don’t shy away from incorporating beautiful produce on the table like we’ve done here.
 Arrange apples, squashes, mini gourds and decorative dried corn in bowls or baskets or just artfully lay on the table for a simple yet seasonal way to jazz up the meal.
 And if you’re short on time, I recommend PC Express where you can shop all your Thanksgiving hosting needs online and all you need to do is pick them up.
 I love being able to do this as a new mom, it saves me so much time and I don’t have to drag my son out of the car for all the different stops I would have normally made.

-- Pre-planned seating: place cards or menus are a creative way to easily elevate your tablescape and you can totally do this on a budget.
+5. Pre-planned seating: place cards or menus are a creative way to easily elevate your tablescape and you can totally do this on a budget.
 I found a template on etsy and had them printed at my local copy and print store for less than $10.
-It’s just a nice addition to your tablescape and makes your guests feel special and they also know what they get to look forward to throughout the evening.
+It’s just a nice addition to your tablescape and makes your guests feel special.
+They also know what they get to look forward to throughout the evening.
 I did a little wine and food pairing on mine which completely elevates your tablescape and is so simple to do.

 Hostess Tips and Meal Prep: